 Peanuts can be produced successfully with many different tillage systems, but in any system, they do better on a slight bed.
 If sub-soiled and bedded, knock the bed down so that at least a 16" wide flat bed is available (lower than typical cotton bed).
 If land is disked flat, throw up a bed with coulters on the planter.
-Bottom plowing is not recommended unless necessary to bury residue and reduce disease and burrower bug pressure on non-rotated fields.
-Bottom plowing can also reduce resistant pigweed pressure.
+Bottom plowing is not recommended unless necessary to bury residue and reduce disease and burrower bug pressure on non-rotated fields and reduce resistant pigweed pressure.
+Changes in the tillage systems over the past decades are detailed by Dr. David Jordan in Peanut Information guide.
+In short, while substantial reduction of moldboard plow was observed in 2014 relative to 1998, the majority tillage used in recent years by peanut farmers include disking, ripping and bedding, and field cultivation.
+While reduced tillage increased in recent years, there is concern about nutrient stratification when using this system.
+For example potassium application to reduced-tillage cotton may allow accumulation of toxic potassium in the peanut pegging zone with potential negative effect on yield.
+On 65 trials from 1997 through 2013 Dr. Jordan noted that peanut yield was in average 3.4% greater in conventional than in reduced tillage with variation from 16.1% less to 27.5% more in conventional tillage.

-Strip-tillage has given equivalent yields on lighter soils and we have been able to control weeds without pre-plant incorporated (PPI) herbicides under irrigated strip-tillage conditions.
+Strip-tillage has given equivalent yields on lighter soils and when weeds could be controlled without pre-plant incorporated herbicides.
 Strip-tillage into a cover crop or other crop residue reduces tomato spotted wilt.
 Use coulters on the strip-till planter to establish a slight planting bed.
 Planting between the previous rows is recommended to minimize roots and stalks in the pegging zone.
 In general there are few worm problems in strip-till peanuts.